rastaehli/mkr-paper/mkr.md

 A MKR object is an instance of the standard QCMBuilder type which, like Maven, is responsible for implementing QCMComponentSpec lifecycle transitions.
 Also like Maven, it does this using an open-ended set of plugin build components.
 The great simplicity of MKR comes from using the same QCMComponentSpec abstraction to represent both build goals and build implementation plans.
 The ability to build complex systems comes from composing many simple implementation plans.

      =========
     As created above, the goal is not yet implemented, only typed and located.
-In this state, the "ready" command is the same as the command sequence "plan provision assemble ready".
+In this state, the "ready" command is the same as the command sequence "plan provision build configure ready".
      ==============

 The plan command searches the local implementation repository for plans with matching specs.
 A spec matches if the specified values in the goal match: the type, dependency, and interface.
 Wildcards are supported to allow an implementation plan to match a range of values.
 In this example, the only match is the one our deployment engineer created for building an SVN project and deploying to a specified target: